nsbgn/handalf/README.md

 require you to abandon a comfortable hand position entirely.
 Exotic keyboards can remedy all this, but lack portability.

-Thumbledore and Handalf are keyboard layouts that works well for fancy keyboards with 2 or more thumb keys per hand, but that *also* fit broadly within the constraints of a laptop keyboard.
+Handalf is a keyboard layout that works well for fancy keyboards with 2 or more thumb keys per hand, but that *also* fit broadly within the constraints of a laptop keyboard.

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
 -   **Easy to remember.** All symbols are accessible with just the